callumstew/katacoda-scenarios/cli-advanced/process-control.md

 # Process control
 It is not always clear what processes are running.
-There are a few tools, ranging in
+There are a few tools to display processes and resource usage.

 # List processes
 The ```ps``` command prints out a list of running processes, by default only those that are run by the current user and controlled by a terminal.